CopernicaMarketingSoftware/Documentation/Publisher/en/database-unsubscribe-behavior.md

 Triggers come in different ways.
 Usually they come in the form of unsubscribe links in mailings and feedback from a user clicking the unsubscribe button in their email client.
-However, we can also receive complaints at our abuse adress or be informed when a user marks your mail as spam.
+However, we can also receive complaints at our abuse address or be informed when a user marks your mail as spam.
 Copernica collects and handles these triggers according to your preferred unsubscribe behaviour.